TomasTillmann/design-patterns-notes/notes.md

 * when creating tree like structures (eg some subtree in composite tree)
 * encapsulation, hides implementation, like concrete product's properties (can only be modified by builders build methods)

+## Relation to other patterns
+* abstract factory / factory method
+  * returns product immediately
+  * builder builds it step by step

+* Composite
+  * builder can build some parts of composite tree, becuase builders construction steps can be programmed recursively

+* Bridge
+  * director acts like abstraction
+  * builder acts like implementation

+* singleton
+  * can be implemented as singleton

 # Prototype
 ## Use
 * want to make exact copy of some object x instantiated from class X